Vivicoubar/cisco_fork/Models/Asm2vec/README.md

 # Asm2vec and Doc2vec

+## Model checkpoint:

+You can download the model checkpoint from this link: https://pimo.id/74d0af28

+---

 Our implementation of Asm2vec and Doc2vec is constituted by two components.
 The first one takes as input the [ACFG disasm](../../IDA_scripts/#ida-acfg-disasm) data and it produces as output the random walks over the selected functions.
 Those are then taken as input by the second part, which implements the machine learning component.

 ## Part 1